kjepo/camelog/README.md

 <a name="patio-garden"></a>
 ## The patio and garden

 We don't provide a barbecue as we don't have a facility for handling hot ashes.
 If you are bringing your own grill please *do not* barbecue on the patio and *do not* leave hot ashes in the garbage bin.

-The mattresses for the patio chairs are stored in the box outside on the patio.
-During the winter season they might be locked up in the shed.
+The mattresses for the patio chairs and seat cushions are stored in the box outside on the patio.
+During the winter season they might be locked up in the shed or stored under the staircase.

+<a name="bedrooms"></a>
+## Bedrooms

+Each bedroom has a firm and a medium firm mattress.
+The firm one is always on the right side as you come into the room.

+<a name="ironing"></a>
+## Ironing

+There is an iron and an ironing board in bedroom 3's cupboard.
+The black handle under the ironing board releases the legs.
+Hold it again when collapsing the board.

+<a name="cot"></a>
+## Cot and high chair

+A cot and a high chairs are also found in bedroom 3's cupboard.
+To fold the cot back together, remove the pad and use the hole to pull the floor up.

+If you need to rent other types of cots, buggies, safety gates, etc, try Babes & Bikes on 9 Polmorla Walk, Wadebridge `01208-815262`.